cfmurch/ADRCLaunch/README.md

 ## Publishing

-The page can be published to Posit Connect by opening `landing_page.Rmd` and pressing the blue button in the top right.
+The page can be published to Posit Connect by opening `launch_page.Rmd` and pressing the blue button in the top right.
 Only the rendered document, not the source code, should be published.

 A short url should be created from within Connect.
 On the right hand settings panel, enter a name under "Content URL".